 To Fatherless Children on Father's Day

-I was in third grade when my father passed away.
+I know this because I was in third grade when my own father died.
 I had said goodbye to him the morning before as I skipped out to play, never dreaming he would be gone from me when I returned home.
-At the funeral, I sat next to my brother John, six years my senior, and was silently permitted to really, really, cry as I watched massive tears rolling down his cheeks.
 I didn’t know up from down.
+Losing him was an overwhelming threat I did not know what to do with.
+I had no one to run to, no one to talk to about my feelings.
+I was alone with this hurt.